tomasnorre/crawler/Documentation/ExecutingTheQueue/Index.rst

 - To time the requests for nightly processing

-- And simply to avoid “max\_execution\_time” of PHP to limit processing to 30 seconds !
+- And simply to avoid "max\_execution\_time" of PHP to limit processing to 30 seconds !